Meenakshi Temple: Description

-According to Holly Reynolds, a closer examination of the temple plan, as well as the old city, suggests that it is mandala, a cosmic diagram laid out based on principles of symmetry and loci.
+According to Holly Reynolds, a closer examination of the temple plan, as well as the old city, suggests that it is a mandala, a cosmic diagram laid out based on principles of symmetry and loci.

 The temple complex has had a living history, has been in use for almost all of its history except for about 60 years when it was closed and in ruins after its destruction in the 14th century.
 The temple has continued to evolve in the modern era.
-For example, before the colonial era, the temple complex itself was inside another layer of old city’s fortified walls.
+For example, before the colonial era, the temple complex itself was inside another layer of the old city's fortified walls.
 The British demolished this layer of fortification in the early 19th century.
 The surviving plan of the temple complex places it within the old city, one defined by a set of concentric squares around the temple.

 Walls

 The ancient temple complex was open.
-The courtyard walls were added over time in response to invasion and the plunder of the temple complex.
+The courtyard walls were added over time in response to the invasion and the plunder of the temple complex.
 According to the text Thirupanimalai, the Vijayanagara commander Kumara Kampana after completing his conquest of Madurai, rebuilt the pre-existing structure and built defensive walls around the temple in the 14th century.
-Lakana Nayakar added the defensive walls around the first prakara (courtyard), as well as expanded and renovated the Mahamandapa and Meenakshi shrine about the middle of the 15th century.
+Lakana Nayakar added the defensive walls around the first prakara (courtyard), as well as expanded and renovated the Mahamandapa and Meenakshi shrine in the middle of the 15th century.

 After the destruction of the Hindu Vijayanagara Empire in the late 16th century by a coalition of Islamic Deccan sultanates north of Karnataka, the Madurai region declared its sovereignty.
-Visvanatha Nayak then poured resources to heavily fortify the temple complex, set a new plan for the temple complex.
+Visvanatha Nayak then poured resources to heavily fortify the temple complex, and set a new plan for the temple complex.
 The Nayaka ruler also gilded the vimana of the primary shrines with gold.
 Chettiappa Nayakkar rebuilt the Dvarapala mandapam in front of the Sannadhi gopuram, as well as the north colonnade of the Golden Lotus Tank, the second protective wall around the Meenakshi Devi's shrine.